AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 #### Property For Excluding Login Path {#property-for-excluding-login-path}

-The mixing type defines a single, optional property called `granite:loginPath`, which basically corresponds to the `cq:cugLoginPage` property.
+The mixin type defines a single, optional property called `granite:loginPath`, which basically corresponds to the `cq:cugLoginPage` property.
 In contrast to the previous implementation the login path property will only be respected if its declaring node type is the mentioned mixin.
 Adding a property with that name without setting the mixin type will have no effect and neither a new requirement nor an exclusion for the login path will be reported to the authenticator.

 #### Privilege For Authentication Requirement {#privilege-for-authentication-requirement}